top of page

 Timing is crucial in natural light photography.
 The two key times are the "golden hour" and the "blue hour."

 The Golden Hour occurs shortly after sunrise and just before sunset.
 During this magic time, sunlight takes on a warm golden hue, ideal for various photography genres like landscapes and portraits.
-For example, the low angle of the sun at 7:30 AM can create shadows that add texture to photographs of mountains or fields.
+For example, the low angle of the sun at 7:30 AM can create shadows that add texture to photographs.

 The Blue Hour takes place just before sunrise and just after sunset.
 The sky turns deep blue, making it perfect for urban and landscape photography.
-This cooler light can evoke different emotions, like calmness or mystery, which is great for evening cityscapes or serene lake views.
-A study found photos taken during the blue hour can appear 30% more appealing than those taken at noon.
+This cooler light can evoke different emotions, like calmness or mystery.

 Finding the Right Exposure